IFcoltransG/buuza-wiki/Location/Metro Station.md

 # Metro Station
 The visible part of a name of train station.
-You can take the train from there to the [[Sooq|Sooq]].
+You can take the train from there to the [Sooq](Location/Sooq.md).

 ## References
 - Bet On It 3